zwilling/plutus-integration-testing-toolkit/README.md

 This repository was started as part of the [Plutus Pioneer Capstone challenge #2](https://ucarecdn.com/8f27865c-f861-458e-bc97-ad13be9f3633/CardanoSummit2021_PlutusPioneerCapstone.pdf)

+For smart contract development it is especially important that the resulting code works correctly.
+To ensure this it is very helpful to run integration tests.
+They include compilation, building transactions, submitting transactions and checking if the result on the blockchain is as expected.
+This frameworks lets you write tests in python unittests and run them on the cardano blockchain.

 ## Overview
 :memo: Add 5m outline video
 Requirements: Linux, Mac or Windows setup to run bash and Python3 (for example WSL)